Learning continuous state of charge dependent thermal decomposition kinetics for Li-ion cathodes using Kolmogorov-Arnold Chemical Reaction Neural Networks (KA-CRNNs): Introduction

 Lithium-ion batteries are a key technology for meeting evolving global energy demands.
 As their prevalence continues to rise, it has become increasingly important to properly quantify and control their safety against catastrophic thermal runaway.
 Thermal, electrical, and mechanical abuse all provide pathways that lead to accelerating exothermic behavior, heat-releasing internal short circuits, and even extreme combustion events \cite{wang_review_2019}.
 Reliable and robust models for these phenomena are a key piece in thermal runaway prevention and mitigation.

 Differential scanning calorimetry (DSC) is widely used to develop kinetic models that describe component-specific reaction pathways, from standard operating conditions to extreme thermal events.
 These can include cathode decomposition \cite{wang_thermal_2021, koenig_accommodating_2023, koenig_uncertain_2024}, solid electrolyte interphase degradation and regeneration \cite{kriston_quantification_2019, ren_model-based_2018}, and anode-electrolyte interactions \cite{ren_model-based_2018, koenig_comprehensive_2025}, among other minor components and major cross-component interactions.
-The Kissinger method is a traditional technique for the extraction of kinetic model parameters from these component-scale DSC datasets \cite{kissinger_variation_1956, macneil_reactions_2002, kriston_quantification_2019}, although it has been shown generally \cite{vyazovkin_ictac_2011, vyazovkin_kissinger_2020} as well as in lithium-ion battery kinetic models specifically \cite{koenig_accommodating_2023} that the simplifying assumptions required for its use severely limit its accuracy and capability when attempting to model realistic chemical pathways.
-Chemical Reaction Neural Networks (CRNN), originally proposed for general autonomous kinetic model discovery \cite{ji_autonomous_2021}, have been leveraged extensively as a high-accuracy alternative with the capability for complex and realistic chemical physics inference via their combination of machine learning optimization with the Arrhenius and mass action laws \cite{koenig_accommodating_2023, koenig_uncertain_2024, koenig_comprehensive_2025, bhatnagar_chemical_2025, zhang_chemical_2025}.
-However, existing CRNN-based models treat kinetic parameters as fixed scalars and therefore cannot represent dependencies on external conditions that are not already represented in the Arrhenius and mass action laws.
+The Kissinger method is a traditional technique for the extraction of kinetic model parameters from these component-scale DSC datasets \cite{kissinger_variation_1956, macneil_reactions_2002, kriston_quantification_2019}, although it has been shown generally \cite{vyazovkin_ictac_2011, vyazovkin_kissinger_2020} as well as quantitatively in a specific lithium-ion battery kinetic modelling study \cite{koenig_accommodating_2023} that the simplifying assumptions required for its use severely limit its accuracy and capability when attempting to model realistic chemical pathways.
+Chemical Reaction Neural Networks (CRNN), originally proposed for general autonomous kinetic model discovery \cite{ji_autonomous_2021}, have been leveraged extensively as a high-accuracy alternative with the capability for complex and realistic chemical physics inference for battery thermal runaway models via their combination of machine learning optimization with the Arrhenius and mass action laws \cite{koenig_accommodating_2023, koenig_uncertain_2024, koenig_comprehensive_2025, bhatnagar_chemical_2025, zhang_chemical_2025}. {In fact, a detailed head-to-head comparison of the CRNN approach and the Kissinger approach in a thermal runaway-specific context \mbox{\cite{koenig_accommodating_2023}} revealed significant improvements both in model accuracy to the experimental data and in model accuracy to the underlying physics when switching to the CRNN approach.} However, existing CRNN-based models treat kinetic parameters as fixed scalars and therefore cannot represent dependencies on external conditions that are not already represented in the Arrhenius and mass action laws.